chriswayg/hackintosh-opencore/Gigabyte-B360-M-Aorus-Pro/README.md

 ### Add AMFIPass.kext

-Download [https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Kexts/Acidanthera/AMFIPass-v1.4.0-RELEASE.zip](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Kexts/Acidanthera/AMFIPass-v1.4.0-RELEASE.zip) (or newer) and add it to your OpenCore EFI as well as your config.plist
+Check https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera and download AMFIPass.kext (use latest!) and add it to your OpenCore EFI as well as your config.plist

 With the AMFIPass kext loaded `amfi_get_out_of_my_way=0x1` is no longer required for booting.

 Therefore make the following changes in your `config.plist` :

 * In the *NVRAM* section `boot-args` revert to your previous settings by removing:
-   * `amfi_get_out_of_my_way=0x1 -no-compat-check`
+   * `amfi_get_out_of_my_way=0x1

 ### Future System Updates

 So far everything is working for me as expected.
 Additional settings might be required as well, based on 5T33Z0.

 - `amfi_get_out_of_my_way=0x1` to disable AMFI validation will be needed again for re-applying root patches with OCLP after System Updates.
+- `AMFIPass.kext` needs to be updated when upgrading to Sequoia and also when upgrading OpenCore.
+It needs to be in synch with the other updated kexts, otherwise the GPU driver may not load successfully!

 ***References/Sources for OCLP on Hackintosh:***
 *-* [*OCLP Documentation*](https://dortania.github.io/OpenCore-Legacy-Patcher/)